10 Moving Tips for Relocating to Los Angeles on a Budget

-Don’t come to Los Angeles.
-It’s expensive, a hard city to live in, and you know the nice weather everyone keeps talking about?
-You’ll be too busy trying to make money for rent to even notice it.
-But if you have a dream so strong that you’ll do anything to achieve it L.A. is for you.
-It’s a tough city, but if you work hard, stick with it and push forward you’ll be rewarded more than you could’ve ever dreamed.
+Don't come to Los Angeles.
+It's expensive, a hard city to live in, and you know the beautiful weather everyone keeps talking about?
+You'll be too busy trying to make money for rent to even notice it.
+But if you have a dream so intense that you'll do anything to achieve it L.A. is for you.
+It's a tough city, but if you work hard, stick with it and push forward you'll be rewarded more than you could've ever dreamed.
 Here are some moving tips, for those stubborn visionaries who want to relocate to Los Angeles on a budget.

 10. Get ready to pay for your car.

 According to the census, California has over 25 million licensed drivers, beating out New York, Texas and Florida by nearly 10 million individuals.
 California also leads in the number of motor vehicle accidents for the same census period.
 It feels like everyone on the road is a drunk toddler.

 When I moved, I spent my savings on a car, which immediately broke down.
 I was lucky enough to get my money back and purchase a second car.
 In the three months I had it, I got four tickets, towed once and then the car was totaled in an accident.
 Although I'd saved up enough to buy a car, I never expected I'd have nearly $3,000 in additional costs.